Azure/cortana-intelligence-population-health-management/TechnicalDeploymentGuide/README.md

   - Enter ***healthcareadls*** as the name.
   - Subscription and resource group should be correctly set and the location should be the closest location to the one chosen for the resource group.
   - Click ***Create***
   - The creation step may take several minutes.
+  - When completed, navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store and record the *ADL URI* value which from the Data Lake Store blade which will be in the form adl://****.azuredatalakestore.net

 ##   Create Azure Data Lake Analtytics
   The Azure Data Lake Analytics is used as to process the raw records and perform the machine learning steps of feature engineering and scoring.